Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Numerical Results

-Unless otherwise specified, we set $G_\text{t}=10$ dB, $G_\text{r}=5.5$ dB, $G_\text{LNA}=60$ dB, and $F=6$ for the classical RF receiver, while the photoelectric detection parameters of RAQRs are set to $G_{\text{PD}}=30$ dB, $T_\text{atom}=T_{\text{PD}}=290$ K, $\alpha=0.8$ and $\mathcal{P}_l=30$ mW \cite{ref_gong_overview}.
+Unless otherwise specified, we set $G_\text{t}=10$ dB, $G_\text{r}=5.5$ dB, $G_\text{LNA}=60$ dB, and $F=6$ for the classical RF receiver, while the photoelectric detection parameters of RAQRs are set to $G_{\text{PD}}=30$ dB, $T_\text{atom}=T_{\text{PD}}=T_{\text{env}}=290$ K, $\alpha=0.8$ and $\mathcal{P}_l=30$ mW \cite{ref_gong_overview}.
+The distance $L$ between the transmitter and the receivers is set to $L=10$ m.
 Table \ref{tab:architecture_params_completed} presents the specific atomic parameters for 2C4L- and 3C5L-RAQRs.
-The intrinsic properties of Rydberg atoms are computed by utilizing the open-source ARC library and publicly available measured data \cite{vsibalic2017arc, steck2025rubidium}, e.g., dipole moments $\mu_{ij}$ and natural decay rates $\Gamma_{n}$, while several controllable parameters of RAQRs are obtained by carrying out the parameter search based on the SNR metric, e.g., RF LO field $U_y$ and laser powers.
-The distance $L$ between the transmitter and the receivers is set to $L=10$ m.
+The intrinsic properties of Rydberg atoms are computed by utilizing the open-source ARC library and publicly available measured data \cite{vsibalic2017arc, steck2025rubidium}, e.g., dipole moments $\mu_{ij}$ and natural decay rates $\Gamma_{n}$, while several controllable parameters of RAQRs, e.g., RF LO field $U_y$ and laser powers, are systematically optimized to maximize the system-level SNR for each architecture. {In particular, the different laser powers used for the 2C4L- and 3C5L-RAQRs correspond to independently optimized SNR operating points under the physical constraints.
+For the 2C4L-RAQR, increasing the probe power partially compensates for the reduced atomic transconductance caused by residual Doppler broadening.
+In contrast, the smaller residual Doppler mismatch of the 3C5L-RAQR enables its SNR-oriented operating point to be reached at a lower probe power.}

 Fig. \ref{fig:access} presents the accessible RF frequencies against the principal quantum number $n$ for different setups of RAQRs.
-While the 2C4L-RAQR can theoretically access the upper UHF band by employing very high principal quantum numbers, e.g., $n > 70$, it is physically constrained by the large energy gaps inherent in the $P \to D$ pathway.
-In contrast, the 3C5L-RAQR provides a more flexible access for UHF/VHF bands by utilizing high-angular-momentum transitions, which naturally reside in lower frequency ranges even at moderate $n$ values.
-To fairly compare the performance between 2C4L- and 3C5L-RAQRs, both RAQRs receive the impinging signal with the same carrier frequency $f_c$ in this work.
-We consider a RF signal-induced atomic transition $\overleftrightarrow {\ket{47D_{5/2}}, \ket{48P_{3/2}}}$, and hence $f_c = 6.94 $ GHz according to Eq. \eqref{fre}.
+While the 2C4L-RAQR can theoretically access the upper UHF band by employing very high principal quantum numbers, it is physically constrained by the large energy gaps inherent in the $P \to D$ pathway.
+In contrast, the 3C5L-RAQR provides more flexible access to the UHF/VHF bands by utilizing high-angular-momentum transitions, which naturally reside in lower frequency ranges even at moderate $n$ values. {Since the dipole moment $\mu$ generally scales with $n^2$ \cite{gallagher1994rydberg, fancher2021rydberg}, the 2C4L-RAQR requires excessively high principal quantum numbers to reach the UHF/VHF band.
+This leads to a fragile sensitivity where the massive dipole moment makes the system extremely vulnerable to environmental noise and background fluctuations.} To fairly compare the performance between 2C4L- and 3C5L-RAQRs, both RAQRs receive the impinging signal with the same carrier frequency $f_c$ in this work.
+We consider an RF signal-induced atomic transition $\overleftrightarrow {\ket{47D_{5/2}}, \ket{48P_{3/2}}}$ as illustrated in Fig. \ref{fig:level_schemes}, and hence $f_c = 6.94 $ GHz according to Eq. \eqref{fre}.